c1au6i0/RDen/content/post/2020-02-11-interactive-maps.markdown

 # The Data

-Data on Maryland vehicle crashes can  be downloaded from the open data portal of the state ((link)[https://opendata.maryland.gov/Public-Safety/Maryland-Statewide-Vehicle-Crashes/65du-s3qu]).
+Data on Maryland vehicle crashes can  be downloaded from the open data portal of the (state)[https://opendata.maryland.gov/Public-Safety/Maryland-Statewide-Vehicle-Crashes/65du-s3qu].
 Let's load some libraries, import the data and extract crashes of 2019.